andrassz/interview-test-trivia/README.md

 ![](trivia.backend.png)

 #### **Your tasks are:**
-1. constructa a local database to store trivia data (can be either noSQL, SQL or in-memory, upon your preference)
+1. construct a local database to store trivia data (can be either noSQL, SQL or in-memory, upon your preference)
-    - users
+    - with 1 table to store users and results together
-    - questions
-    - answers
 2. on first starting your backend
     - all the tables you need (questions, user, results, etc) shall be created
     - the `Trivia question list` data shall be fetched from the external Trivia DB,
     - and store int your database, as a "data seed"
 3. establish the endpoints which would serve for the frontend.
+    - and endpoint to store (=login) the user, and return the userid (better in a masked or even in JWT format)
+    - and endpoint to get the quiz questions, which shall fetch the questions from a remote 3rd party api
+    - and endpoint to update the user's quizResults

 This task be completed in 3-5 hours

 > Optional features if you still have more time:
+> - handle incoming parameters (similar to https://opentdb.com/api_config.php API, ie. number of question, difficulty)
 > - timeout handling on receiving the answer for the question

 ### Frontend Components and Workflow